 Times are different.
 Kids today are so advanced in their use and knowledge of modern technology.
 Most kids have their own cell phones.

 Parents, teachers, and educators need to be creative and resourceful in ways never thought of before.
-The secret is combining books and new technologies together like video games.
+Maybe the secret lies in combining books and newer technologies together used in video games.

 Please understand, modern technology and cool electronic devices should never replace other ways to educate and teach people.